kimbjerge/MCC24-trap/README.md

 ### Getting started ###

-1a.
-Install the environment requirements condaInstall.sh (Linux)

-1b.
-If running on RaspberryPi use the raspberryInstall.sh script.
+1. Install the environment requirements condaInstall.sh (Linux) If running on RaspberryPi use the raspberryInstall.sh script.

-2. Download and unpack the test images - see the link above
+3. Download and unpack the YOLO weights and test images - see the link above

 4. Run the insect detector and classifiers (Use the *s6.pt or *m6.pt YOLOv5 weights)